Serving Las Vegas with Over 40 Years of Experience

 You’re a smart business owner, which means you purchased business interruption insurance.
 You might be here because you are wondering whether or not your insurance policy applies to a certain situation or because you are having difficulties getting the coverage you paid for.

-No matter what you are facing, the Law Offices of Steven M. Burris can help.
-We serve Las Vegas with over 40 years of experience and can make sure your voice is heard when insurance companies refuse to pay what you need and deserve.
+No matter what you are facing, Burris & Thomas, LLC can help.
+We serve Las Vegas with over 45 years of experience and can make sure your voice is heard when insurance companies refuse to pay what you need and deserve.

 Call us at (702) 529-3101 today for a free consultation.